marceline-vq/preact-boilerplate/README.md

 ## Extra Info

-- Handling URLS
+1. Handling URLS

-:information_source: This project contains a basic two-page app with [URL routing](http://git.io/preact-router).
+:information_source: You can use URL Routing as defined [here](http://git.io/preact-router).

 Pages are just regular components that get mounted when you navigate to a certain URL.
 Any URL parameters get passed to the component as `props`.